Radar3759/galaxybucks-coffee/README.md

 ## Purpose
 *User Login* - walk the user through login steps for the Galaxybuck Coffee App

-## Summary
-To login to the Galaxybucks Coffee App, the user must provide a unique email or username and password.

 ## User Login Instructions
 Welcome to Galaxybucks Coffee.
 Follow these instructions to login to the Galaxybucks Coffee app.
 Click on any step for detailed instructions.
 1. [Launch the Galaxybucks Coffee App](#launch-the-galaxybucks-coffee-app)